altan-me/ftps-to-b2-backup-shellscript/README.md

 # Backup and Sync Script

-This script is designed to automate the process of downloading files from an FTPS server and syncing them to Backblaze B2 cloud storage.
-Additionally, it provides optional Slack notifications for progress updates and error alerts.
+This script is a custom solution developed due to limitations encountered with rclone in handling FTPS connections.
+Unlike rclone, which excels with a variety of cloud storage and network file transfer protocols, this script is specifically optimized for FTPS (File Transfer Protocol Secure) and not for SFTP (SSH File Transfer Protocol).
+It automates the process of downloading files from an FTPS server and syncing them to Backblaze B2 cloud storage, and provides optional Slack notifications for operational updates and error alerts.

 ## Features